 - 1. How is technology inventoried, maintained, and updated? - 2.
 How is information security maintained? - 3.
-How does FAP ensure that relevant technology is available for all who are served by the program? - 4.
-How does FAP use technology to enhance the delivery of programs, resources, services and overall operations? - 5.
-How does FAP utilize technology to foster its learning outcomes?
+How does the program ensure that relevant technology is available for all who are served by the program? - 4.
+How does the program use technology to enhance the delivery of programs, resources, services and overall operations? - 5.
+How does the program utilize technology to foster its learning outcomes?

-Part 11: FACILITIES AND EQUIPMENT
+Part 11.
+FACILITIES AND EQUIPMENT